4vieva/Dear-Data-Project-/README.md

 A compact grid of the entire data range in a 14 day rotation.
 Each cell contains the date, element icon ( if logged in ) or a faint X (if not logged in).
 A title summarising the dataset.
-Icons for the seven elements are loaded and displayed at a scaled size to fit neatly in the grid
+Icons for the seven elements are loaded and displayed at a scaled size to fit neatly in the grid.

 ## TECHNOLOGY USED
 - Processing ( JAVA )